Stacey Williams: Trump/Epstein allegation

 In October 2024 Williams recounted an incident with Donald Trump that occurred in the late winter of 1992 or early 1993.
 At the time, Williams had been dating Jeffrey Epstein for several months and had previously met Trump at a party.
 She said "It became very clear then that he and Donald were really, really good friends and spent a lot of time together."
 Some time after that in New York City, Epstein took her to visit Trump in Trump Tower.
 She alleged that after greeting her, Trump immediately began groping her, putting his hands “all over my breasts” as well as her waist and buttocks, while Epstein looked on smiling.
 She later stated that the alleged incident appeared to be part of some "twisted game".
 "I had this horrible pit in my stomach that it was somehow orchestrated.
 I felt like a piece of meat," she said in an interview.
 She and Epstein broke up soon after that.
-Epstein was later convicted on sex offenses and killed himself in prison in 2019.
+Epstein was later convicted on sex offenses and died in prison in 2019.
 Williams said she is still in possession of a postcard invitation to Mar-a-Lago written by Trump in the aftermath of the alleged event.